bO-05/Google-Cloud-Skills-Boost/GSP303 - Configure Secure RDP using a Windows Bastion Host.md

-# GSP 303 - Configure Secure RDP using a Windows Bastion Host
+# GSP303 - Configure Secure RDP using a Windows Bastion Host
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Task 1 : A new non-default VPC has been created
 ```